Server Farm 14

 The Central Cooling Core

 Frost-covered pipes at the heart of the facility, the only cold surface in a room that runs hot.
 The cooling system was flagged for replacement three years before it failed during the Bandwidth Crisis.
 After the crisis, it was replaced — with the same model.
-The budget for an upgrade was reallocated.
+The budget for an upgrade was reallocated to other priorities.

 The Monitoring Displays